NSJ021/Ease-Of-Mind-Website/README.md

 ### Wireframes

 Below shows the design and thought process for the different screen-sizes which need to be considered.
 Mobile, Tablet and Desktop, with a focus on mobile first then adapting to larger screen sizes.
-The wireframes show and highlight key features and how screen-size impacts them.
+The wire-frames show and highlight key features and how screen-size impacts them.

 <img src="/assets/images/mobile-wireframe.png" alt="Mobile Wireframe image of the design of the website">
 <br>